imhofmi/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/solution/README.md

 ### Introduction and overview
 This project deploys a customizable and scalable web server in Azure.
 Packer is used for Server Templating.
-The contained a Packer template ([server.json](server.json)) extends a UbuntuServer 18.04-LTS image with a lightweight webserver.
+The contained Packer template ([server.json](server.json)) extends a UbuntuServer 18.04-LTS image with a lightweight webserver.
 Terraform is used for infrastructure creation.
 The contained Terraform templates ([main.tf](main.tf) and [vars.tf](vars.tf)) deploy all necessary resources in a configurable way.

 ### Getting Started